Skip to main content

 Are ventless dryers safe?

 Yes, ventless dryers are safe.
-You just need to make sure they're set up properly, meaning that their drainage hose is leading to a drain or sink, or that you know exactly when and how to empty the water collection reservoir.
+You need to ensure they're set up correctly, which means their drainage hose should lead to a drain or sink, or you should know precisely when and how to empty the water collection reservoir.

 What is the downside to a ventless dryer?

-Ventless dryers are built to dry clothes in small spaces that aren’t equipped to vent out all the hot air that standard, built-in dryers produce.
+Ventless dryers are designed to dry clothes in small spaces that lack the venting needed for the hot air produced by standard, built-in dryers.
 These rigorously engineered appliances are also often extremely efficient.
-There’s a tradeoff though: Time.
+There’s a tradeoff, though: Time.
 Whether they use condensers or heat pumps, ventless dryers take much longer than standard dryers.
 Many will take two to three times as long as a standard dryer.

 Time isn’t the only downside to ventless dryers.
-Most ventless dryers don’t leave clothing as crisply dry as regular dryers will.
+Most ventless dryers don’t leave clothing as crisply dry as regular dryers do.
 Instead, clothing often comes out slightly damp.

 While ventless dryers have real benefits, remember that if you invest, you’ll usually have to resign yourself to longer cycles that yield laundry that’s mostly, but not entirely, dry.